pq-CUC/Rhyme/README.md

 ### License

-The code in the `reference implemention/ref` directory is licensed under the MIT License.
+The code in the `Reference implementation/ref` directory is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
-The `security estimation` directory contains third-party code under its own license.
+The `Security estimation` directory contains third-party code under its own license.